-Black Beard is regarded to be one of the most devious and ruthless pirates who tormented the waters of the Atlantic and the Caribbean, in the early part of the 18th century (1716-1718).
-And while his pirating activities might not have extended for decades, the history of Black Beard is one that is recounted and embellished with much fervor.
+Black Beard (also Blackbeard) is regarded as one of the most devious and ruthless pirates who tormented the waters of the Atlantic and the Caribbean in the early part of the 18th century, also referred to as the golden age of piracy.

 Used to pose attacks against enemy naval forces, the trend of privateers soon started to recede after the culmination of the Spanish Succession War, resulting in the pirating activities of many erstwhile privateer seamen.

-His arrogance, steadfastness and loyalty to the captain helped him gain a lot of faith with Hornigold who as a proof of this faith in him granted the now re-named Edward, the opportunity to skipper the captured ship Revenge in 1717.
+His arrogance, steadfastness and loyalty to the captain helped him gain a lot of faith in Hornigold, who, as proof of this faith in him, granted the now-re-named Edward the opportunity to skipper the captured ship Revenge in 1717.

 Appearance and Modus Operandi

-As per the history of pirate, he used to ribbon his beard and plait them to terrify the innocent.
-Furthermore, he used to light fire to ropes and place them on his head, giving the aura of his head and face being wreathed in fumes and in unholy light.
+As per the history of pirates, he used to ribbon his beard and plait them to terrify the innocent.
+Furthermore, he used to light a fire to ropes and place them on his head, giving the aura of his head and face wreathed in fumes and unholy light.

-In terms of the pirate’s modus operandi, it was well-planned and thought of.
+In terms of the pirate’s modus operandi, it was well-planned.
 Monitoring an incoming vessel’s nationality was the very first objective, following which a similar flag used to be raised in the pirate’s vessel.